 Meal distribution and timing are two of the most misunderstood topics in the nutrition area.
 Many people are manipulated by the fitness industry to eat in a certain way even if they don’t feel good doing so.
 The obsession with breakfast comes from the idea that during sleep your body is depleted of nutrients so you have to eat first thing in the morning to get the necessary energy to start your day.

 From the evolutionary point of view that doesn’t make any sense.
-We didn’t have access to food so easily during the caveman era like we do now.
+We didn’t have access to food so easily during the caveman era as we do now.
 Humans were forced to hunt and gather food during the day and eat it in the evening.

-From the practical point of view, it depends on how you feel.
+From a practical point of view, it depends on how you feel.
 Some people feel sleepy after a big breakfast.
 Their productivity slows down.
 Others feel great and energetic.
 In fact, the body uses the stored fat as energy.
 That’s why some people have the required energy to train in a fasted state.
-And in a fasted state they are more alert and productive, because in a biological sense that’s how we are built to function.
+And in a fasted state they are more alert and productive because in a biological sense that’s how we are built to function.

 That’s why the choice of eating breakfast or not should come down to personal preference.
 There are great benefits from fasting until later in the day.